TranSMS/M2TS/README.md

 pip install bert-serving-client
 ```
 # Train-Test
-In M2TS_model file, the `run.py` train the model and `run2.py` is the model for ablation experiments.
+In Model file, the `_main_.py` enables to train the model.
 We evaluate the quality of the generated summaries using four evaluation metrics.
 Train and test model:
 ```
-Python3 run.py
+Python3 _main_.py
 ```
 The nlg-eval can be set up in the following way, detail in [here](https://github.com/Maluuba/nlg-eval).
 Install Java 1.8.0 (or higher).